-- If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the Nursing Program. - Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first clinical assignment in NUR 101 Fundamental of Nursing and annually thereafter. - Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening. - 4.
-Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion. - Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care. - Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English.
+- 1. If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the Nursing Program. - 2.
+Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first clinical assignment in NUR 101 Fundamental of Nursing and annually thereafter. - 3.
+Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening. - 4.
+Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion. - 5.
+Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care.

-- Students are required to adhere to those departmental policies that are distributed to all nursing students. - 8.
+- 6. Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English. - 7.
+Students are required to adhere to those departmental policies that are distributed to all nursing students. - 8.
 A minimum grade of 75 is required in each of the required Nursing courses. - A minimum of 15.5 credits (including NUR 101 Fundamental of Nursing) must be completed before progressing to NUR 105 Introduction to Medical Surgical Nursing. - 10.
 Nursing students must supply their own required uniforms and equipment. - 11.
-Nursing students are required to supply their own transportation to clinical settings. - Nursing students must be legally eligible for employment and professional licensure in the United States. - 13.
+Nursing students are required to supply their own transportation to clinical settings. - 12.
+Nursing students must be legally eligible for employment and professional licensure in the United States. - 13.
 Nursing students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the professional rescuer prior to admission to NUR 101 Fundamental of Nursing and prior to graduation. - 14.
 College courses applicable to the Nursing Program completed at other colleges must be transferred in prior to admission to the Nursing Program.
-Science courses completed more than ten years prior to admission will not be accepted. - Questions or concerns about the Nursing Program may be directed to:
+Science courses completed more than ten years prior to admission will not be accepted. - 15.
+Questions or concerns about the Nursing Program may be directed to the:

-National League for Nursing Accrediting Commission 3343 Peachtree Road, NE, Suite 850 Atlanta, Georgia 30326
+Accreditation Commission for Education in Nursing, Inc. 3343 Peachtree Road NE, Suite 850 Atlanta, Georgia 30326

-Tel: 404-975-5000 Fax: 404-975-5020 Web site: www.nlnac.org
+Phone: (404) 975-5000 Fax: (404) 975-5020